-The event photography invoice is for the service of hiring a photographer to take pictures of a business or social gathering.
-Depending on the event, the photographer’s responsibilities will be to capture the event in it’s entirety as well as speeches, presentations, acknowledgments, and any other notable moments of the occasion.
-If requested, the photographer may be responsible for image editing and providing an event timeline, collection, or gallery in video format.
+The event photography invoice is for use by photographers hired to take pictures of a business or social gathering.
+Depending on the event, the photographer’s responsibilities will be to capture the occasion in its entirety as well as speeches, presentations, acknowledgments, and any other notable moments.

-An event photographer should make pricing very clear and fair to customers.
-A simple way to offer pricing is by giving two options.
-A full day (8 hours) or a half-day (4 hours) price.
-When offering a full or half day price, a photo count should be included.
-Include a travel fee if a customer inquires about an event that is outside your normal area of business.
-Simply list the areas (counties, cities, states) on your pricing page or give a mile radius from a location that you are willing to serve.
+Clients appreciate straightforward pricing.
+A simple and effective way for event photographers to structure their prices is with two options: a full day (8 hours) or a half-day (4 hours).
+With each selection, it’s best to include a photo count.
+Additionally, event photographers should disclose a travel fee in case a customer inquires about an event that is outside the photographer’s usual area of business.
+List the areas (counties, cities, states) that you are willing to serve without travel fees on your pricing page or give a mile radius from a location.

-Not only event photographers, but all photographers offering services should require a retainer fee (50% is of the norm).
-A retainer fee protects a photographer from lost time (last minute cancellations and no shows).
+All photographers offering services should require a retainer fee (50% is the norm).
+A retainer fee protects a photographer from last-minute cancellations, no shows, and postponed events.

 Event photography covers award presentations, banquets, birthday parties, conventions, conferences, galas, political events, meetings, and reunions.
-Use a wedding invoice specific for a marriage ceremony.
+If photographing a marriage ceremony, use a wedding invoice instead.